chrisnoonan98675/site/xl-deploy/how-to/install-xl-deploy-as-a-service.markdown

 **Tip:** To remove the installed service from the system, use the `bin/uninstall.sh` or `bin/uninstall.cmd` command.

-## Install XL Deploy 4.5.x and earlier as a daemon or service
+## Install XL Deploy 4.5.x or earlier as a daemon or service

 ### Linux approach 1: LSB `init` scripts